julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 Spring Equinox foraging was rarely celebratory.
 It was a cautious response to necessity — survival tempered by fear of imbalance.

-This attitude mirrors the broader ritual logic of the season, where humans did not seek to *manifest* but to **negotiate**, as seen in traditional **[Spring Equinox ritual practices rooted in balance rather than abundance](/spring-equinox-rituals-folklore/)**.
+This attitude mirrors the broader ritual logic of the season, where humans did not seek to *manifest* but to **negotiate**, as seen in traditional **[Spring Equinox Ritual Practices Rooted in Balance](/spring-equinox-rituals-folklore/)** rather than abundance.

 ---